doytsujin/athackst.github.io/_articles/vscode_docker_ros2.md

 ### Make the docker file

-To use the docker container in VSCode, you will need to make a dockerfile and update it to install your dependencies.
+In order to use the docker container in VSCode, you will need to make a dockerfile and update it to install your own dependencies.

 For this reason, I decided to share this as a file, instead of posting it as a container on dockerhub.